abisuresh/Medical-Graph-RAG/README.md

 # Fork of Medical-Graph-RAG

-NOTE: found that original instructions were leading to some bugs when setting up in my environment (MacOS M2 Pro) so outlined what packages specifically needed to get up and running:
+NOTE: found that original instructions were leading to some bugs when setting up in my environment (MacOS M2 Pro) so outlined what packages specifically were needed to get up and running:

 Environment requirements: